phasmam/10x-phrase-follower/.ai/api-plan.md

 **Playback Manifest**

-* Order segments strictly EN1→EN2→EN3→PL per phrase, skipping missing/failed.
+* Order segments strictly EN1→EN2→EN3→PL per phrase, omitting missing/failed entirely from the response.
-* Include word timings if present.
+* Include word timings if present (time-based in milliseconds).
 * Generate short-lived signed URLs.
+* Only segments with `status: "complete"` are included in the manifest.

 ### 4.3 Business flows → API